pachyderm/pachyderm/doc/auth/saml.md

 At this point, Pachyderm is ready to authenticate & authorize users.

-What the `--initial-admin` flag does is:
+What the `--initial-admin` flag does is this:
 1. Pachyderm requires there to be at least one cluster admin if auth is activated
-1. Pachyderm's authentication is build around GitHub by default.
+1. Pachyderm's authentication is built around GitHub by default.
 Without this flag, Pachyderm asks the caller to go through an OAuth flow with GitHub, and then at the conclusion, makes the caller the cluster admin.
 Then whoever activated Pachyderm's auth system can modify it by re-authenticating via